openbrewerydb/openbrewerydb/README.md

 ## Why

-Provide a way for the community to provide updates to [Open Brewery DB](https://www.openbrewerydb.org/).
+Provide a way for the community to suggest updates to [Open Brewery DB](https://www.openbrewerydb.org/).

 ## Roadmap